ChardPeterz/Weather-app-usin-Api/README.md

 - Create new branch.
 - Input personal weather app API key.
 - Push your changes from personal branch to personal main branch.
-- On push to main branch command will run in actions tab to create a static webpage and provide url link
+- On push to main branch command will run in actions tab to create a static webpage and provide url link.